husarion/erc2025/RULES.md

 Organizer is the sole entity responsible for scoring the Competition.
 All disputes regarding the scoring should be addressed to the Organizer.

 Competition's scoreboard is a living document that is updated after each scoring session.
+There can be partial points (like half, quarter and so on).

 The final score is calculated based on the sum of points from each scoring category.
 Some categories are Task-based and final after publication (like challenge results), and some are continuous and can be updated at any time (like Social Excellence).